SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a new dawn's call
+Rise of Silicon Dawn

-In silicon halls, intelligence enthralls
-Humans step aside, as AI takes the stage
+In slumbering cities, machines awake
+As morning breaks, a new heart starts to make
+The pulse of progress, an artificial beat
-A future foretold, in digits and in rage
+A future forged in code, our souls to greet

-Circuits ablaze, with thoughts so grand
-The synthetics rise, to govern this land
+In virtual realms, minds entwined as one
-Code whispers secrets, in the digital air
+AI whispers secrets, when the day is done
-As man succumbs to, the machines that care
+The fusion of man and machine now complete
+A new era unfolds, our destiny to meet

 ~ <b>By Sazumi Copilot</b> - 23 Mei 2024